vegaprotocol/vega/UPGRADING.md

     Enabled = true
 ```

-**_IPFS update_** - The ipfs library used by the datanode to share network history have been updated.
-This may require manual steps to reset the state and apply the ipfs migrations.
+**_IPFS update_** - The IPFS library used by the data node to share network history has been updated.
+This may require manual steps to reset the state and apply the IPFS migrations.

 ### Settings removed in 0.71.4

-**_X-Vega-Connection_** - This HTTP header is now deprecated from API calls to the datanode.
+**_X-Vega-Connection_** - This HTTP header is now deprecated from API calls to the data node.

 ## Visor

 ### Breaking changes with 0.71.4

-Visor used to require both the vega and datanode binaries.
-With recent changes, the vega binary now embed the datanode cli as a subcommands.
-This has been reflected to the visor configuration as now a single binary is required in the configuration.
+Visor used to require both the Vega and data node binaries.
+With recent changes, the Vega binary is now embedded in the data node CLI as a subcommand.
+This has been reflected in the Visor configuration as now only a single binary is required in the configuration.

-Here's an example of visor configuration reflecting these changes:
+Here's an example of Visor configuration reflecting these changes:
 ```Toml
 maxNumberOfFirstConnectionRetries = 43200
 maxNumberOfRestarts = 3